micmejia/bible-dump/AMPC/2 Samuel/2 Sam 5.md

-There the Philistines left their [^a]images, and David and his men took them away.
+There the Philistines left their images, and David and his men took them away.